unmtransinfo/ISBDSCourse/CARC_Account/README.md

   <img src="jhubstep3.png" width="500">

-# (V) Some useful commands on Terminal via JupyterHub
+# (V/V) Some useful commands on Terminal via JupyterHub
   Most of the commands from section (III) will work here as well

 Sl.
 No. | Commands | Actions